Archive for April, 2014

 3) The box must grow vertically so there is room for all the text of the box, which means short events will have taller boxes.

 4) Events in the same week should make room for each other, although they can share the same row if they both fit.

 5) The box color is defined by the type of event and can be specified by the user.

 6) Part of the text in the box needs to be in bold.

 But the customer was willing to invest some time and asked me to see how close I could come.
 After a few hours, a couple of arrays, some looping logic, a quick review of twips, several fun date formulas and a cross-join ….
 I had it.
-My initial POC uses the orders table from the Xtreme sample database and I have posted a sample page of the output (PDF) to show how it looks.
-It uses feeder formulas instead of referring directly to the database fields.
-This makes it relatively simple to point the report to the tables in the customer’s database.
+My initial POC uses the orders table from the Xtreme sample database and I have posted the report on-line, along with two variations, for you to download.
+The reports uses feeder formulas instead of referring directly to the database fields.
+This makes it relatively simple to point the tables/fields to your own database.

 If you find them helpful, drop me a line.
 Or, if you need help deploying a report, call to schedule a short consult.